fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59-74.

 #### WED
+Catherine Carstairs, “‘Our Sickness Record Is a National Disgrace’: Adelle Davis, Nutritional Determinism, and the Anxious 1970s,” *Journal of the History of Medicine and Allied Sciences* 69.3 (2014): 461–91.

+#### FRI
 Michael Moss, [The Extraordinary Science of Addictive Junk Food](http://www.nytimes.com/2013/02/24/magazine/the-extraordinary-science-of-junk-food.html), *The New York Times*, February 20, 2013.

-#### FRI
 David S. Ludwig and Mark I. Friedman, [Always Hungry?
 Here’s Why](http://www.nytimes.com/2014/05/18/opinion/sunday/always-hungry-heres-why.html), *The New York Times*, May 16, 2014.
 </div>